Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

-### Setup API-Managers
+### Setup API-Manager

-During Logstash event processing, additional information is loaded from the API Manager through an API lookup.
-This lookup is performed by the API builder against the API Manager.
+Before a document is send to Elasticsearch, additional information for the processed API is requested by Logstash from the API-Manager through an API lookup.
+This lookup is handled by the API-Builder and performed against the configured API-Manager.
-By default the configured Admin Node Manager host is used or the configured API Manager URL:
+By default the configured Admin Node Manager host is also used for the API-Manager or the configured API-Manager URL:
 ```
 API_MANAGER=https://my.apimanager.com:8075
 ```

 #### Multiple API-Managers

-If you have several API Managers within your domain, you have to configure a mapping which group (groupId) belongs to which API Manager.
+If you have several API-Managers within your domain, you have to configure a mapping of which group (groupId) belongs to which API Manager.
+The group-id represents the Domain-Group and is attached to each Open-Traffic- or Metric-Event.
+It's used by Logstash to send the request to the API-Builder Lookup-API and is used there to perform the lookup against the belonging API-Manager.
 The following syntax is used for this:
 ```
 API_MANAGER=group-2|https://api-manager-1:8075, group-5|https://api-manager-2:8275
 ```